-Students are considered tardy to school if they are not in the school building by 8:00 a.m.
+Students are considered tardy to school if they are not in the school building by 8:00 a.m. or dismissed from school before 3:00 M - TH or 1:50 on Friday.
 A tardy to school is considered to be excused if it meets the same guidelines as an excused absence.
-Any students arriving at school after the school day has started must be signed in at the school office by an adult.
+Any students arriving at school after the school day has started must be signed in at the school office by an adult; any student leaving school before the school day ends must be signed out at the school office by an adult.
 Students in the building but not in their classrooms by 8:00 am are considered to be tardy to class.
 It takes a student about five minutes to go to his/her locker and then get to class, so parent drop offs should be at 7:55 or sooner.
-After the third occurrence of an unexcused tardy to school or class, students may be assigned to detention.
+After the third occurrence of an unexcused tardy to school or class, students may face disciplinary action.